Not a Synod of Bishops, but a Synod with Bishops

 The clear intent, however, was that the Synod of Bishops would become a miniature version of the ecumenical council, since by the close of the Second Vatican Council in 1965, the number of Catholic bishops in the world (now well in excess of 5,000) made summoning all of them to Rome again impractical.

-Over the years, the Vatican’s version of the synod evolved to include a whole series of other participants, including women religious and laity, ecumenical partners and invited experts.
-None, however, generally had the right to cast votes on the synod’s conclusions, and in general the operation remained a bishops’ show with others as mere advisors, in somewhat the same role as the periti, or theological experts, at Vatican II.
+Over the years, the Vatican’s version of the synod evolved to include a whole series of other participants, including women religious and laity, ecumenical partners, and invited experts.
+None, however, generally had the right to cast votes on the synod’s conclusions, and in general the operation remained a bishops’ show with others as mere advisers, in somewhat the same role as the “periti,” or theological experts, at Vatican II.

 This time around, however, the stage is set for a different kind of assembly.

-In effect, and despite the repeated insistence of Pope Francis and his advisors that a synod is definitely not a parliament, this Synod with (not of) Bishops will be the closest thing the Catholic Church has ever had to a legislative branch of government.
+In effect, and despite the repeated insistence of Francis and his advisers that a synod is definitely not a parliament, this Synod with (not of) Bishops will be the closest thing the Catholic Church has ever had to a legislative branch of government.

 One question proposed for discussion asks how the consultation involved in a synod “truly captures the manifestation of the sense of faith of the People of God living in a given Church?”, meaning not just the bishops; another asks participants to ponder the creation of permanent ecclesial bodies composed of more than just bishops, such as the “Ecclesial Conference for the Amazon Region” established in 2020 that includes not just bishops but also religious, laity, representatives of indigenous communities, and others.